SENSE-Lab-OSU/ML_project_template/data/README.md

-This is where data and data-loading commands go.
+This is where all the Jupyter notebooks go for interactive exploration.